 -

-This term refers to the active exercise of voting rights by investors based on ESG principles, with a view to expressing their concerns about environmental, social and governance issues.
+The term exercise of voting rights refers to the active exercise of voting rights by investors based on ESG principles, with a view to expressing their concerns about environmental, social and governance issues.

 Each investment must pursue a goal.
 Perhaps you care about increasing the value of your investment or preserving assets for the next generation, or maybe you want investments to reflect your values.
 Whatever your goals are, sustainable investments may be a solution.
 The first thing investors need to do is answer a few important questions.